 - The first box is where you will enter the title of your post.
 Next will be the Post formatting section or post editor.
 This is where you have to actually type the content of your post.

-- On right side of the box you will see two tabs.
+- On the right side of the box, you will see two tabs.
 There are two modes of editing posts- Visual and Text.

 - The Visual tab will bring up the visual WYSIWYG editor.
 WYSIWYG just means “what you see is what you get.”
 Here you will see a formatting toolbar numerous options for formatting your posts.

 - If you click the Text tab, this will reveal a plain-text HTML version of the post editor.
 This version of the post editor is for editing the HTML code of your post.
 For most users, the Visual editor is the easiest way to write posts.